The $24 Plan That Quietly Costs You $400

 What you get: Basic scheduling, card-on-file payments, POS hardware integration, simple booking page.

-What you do not get: Client records beyond basics, Skin SOAP notes, treatment programs, intake forms, buffer times, branded website, reminders beyond basic, or any esthetician-specific features.
+What you do not get: Client records beyond basics, Skin SOAP notes, treatment plans, intake forms, buffer times, branded website, reminders beyond basic, or any esthetician-specific features.
 SMS reminders require a separate subscription.

 Hidden costs: "Free" only covers scheduling for one person.
 Processing fees on every transaction add up — at $15,000/month revenue, you pay ~$400 in fees alone.
 Website, marketing, and forms all require separate tools and subscriptions.